 I am 1 Percent presents Woman: If You Want Equal Pay AND Want To Be In The 1 Percent, Consider This Profession posted at I am 1 Percent.
-Here the blogger emphasizes on the profession of pharmacy which is the third highest paying occupation for women and eighth highest paying occupation for men in the United States.
+Here the blogger emphasizes the profession of pharmacy which is the third-highest paying occupation for women and the eighth-highest paying occupation for men in the United States.
 The profession comes with excellent remuneration and lots of benefits for women and they are finding it increasingly attractive.

 Little House presents Bad Choices or, Bad Luck? posted at Little House in the Valley.
 The blogger firmly states that there is no such thing called bad luck.
 We rather give some excuses for our mistakes, not doing the right thing at the right time, and not managing our financial circumstances aptly.
 Three exhibits have been given to corroborate the blogger’s belief.

-Nick presents When is the last time you bought something new? posted at Step Away From The Mall.
-In his blog, he stresses on buying old goods from Goodwill Industries and other shops selling these merchandises.
-Nick says that a significant amount of money can be saved through this and it is really a worthwhile means of frugality which helps reduce credit card debt.
+Nick presents When is the last time you bought something new? posted it at Step Away From The Mall.
+In his blog, he stresses buying old goods from Goodwill Industries and other shops selling these merchandise.
+Nick says that a significant amount of money can be saved through this and it is really a worthwhile means of frugality that helps reduce credit card debt.

 Miss Thrifty presents My Five Top Money-Saving Tips for Students posted at Miss Thrifty.
-In this blog post, she elaborates about saving money by students through five realistic tips.
-She also stresses on being debt free as much as possible during student life.
+In this blog post, she elaborates on saving money by students through five realistic tips.
+She also stresses being debt-free as much as possible during student life.